microeinhundert/docker-homelab/README.md

 > Learn more: https://min.io/docs/minio/linux/reference/minio-mc-admin/mc-admin-prometheus.html

-## Configuring Home Assistant for usage with Traefik proxy
+## Home Assistant behind Traefik proxy

 Open `iot/services/homeassistant/conf/configuration.yaml` and add the ingress IP from the Traefik reverse proxy to the list of trusted proxies: